 - Dormy Inn Akihabara: A unique 3-star hotel with a rooftop onsen that puts it a touch above others in the area.
 Shopping at Akihabara Electric Town is just 5 minutes away by foot.

-✔ Best area to stay for visitors looking for a quirky and upbeat neighbourhood with some world-class urban parks at the doorstep
+✔ Best neighbourhood to stay for visitors looking for a quirky and upbeat neighbourhood with some world-class urban parks at the doorstep

 There’s hardly a district in Tokyo more famous than Harajuku.
 Pop culture has shown us Harajuku’s odder side, a strong Japanese youth subculture that’s got an edge seemingly lost long ago in the west.

 Getting to see this interesting facet of Japanese society isn’t the only reason to lay your head down in Harajuku.
 It’s one of the city’s best shopping districts, especially for youthful and edgy styles.
-Two of Tokyo’s best greenspaces—Yoyogi Park and Meiji Shrine—are also close by for a quick escape from the chaos of the city.
+Two of Tokyo’s finest greenspaces—Yoyogi Park and Meiji Shrine—are also close by for a quick escape from the chaos.

 Attractions in and around Harajuku: Takeshita Street, Omotesando Hills, Yoyogi Park, Meiji Shrine, Ota Memorial Museum of Art, Nezu Museum, Aoyama Park